How to Get the Job You Want

 Proofread your materials

 Before sending your resume, cover letter or any other application materials, be sure to reread them.
-As you're reviewing them, try to pinpoint any areas that may not be relevant to the role you're applying for.
+As you are reviewing them, try to pinpoint any areas that may not be relevant to the role you are applying for.
 Make sure each sentence is concise, meaningful and provides value to the hiring manager.

-You should also double-check your resume and cover letter for any spelling, grammatical or formatting errors.
+You are also required to double-check your resume and cover letter for any spelling, grammatical or formatting errors.
 It may help to have colleagues or friends look at your materials, as they can provide a different perspective and may suggest edits to improve the overall quality.

 Send a thank you note after the interview